daor95/book-exercise-docs/labmodule05/README-GDA.md

 To maintain uniformity, all variable names and constants were aligned with predefined labels in the `ConfigConst` class, ensuring consistency between the Java and Python implementations.
 Finally, unit tests **(ActuatorDataTest, SensorDataTest, SystemPerformanceDataTest, SystemStateDataTest)** were executed to validate the correctness of each data container.

+- PIOT-GDA-05-002: The **SystemPerformanceManager** class has been updated to store system performance data collected by the `handleTelemetry()` method within instances of **SystemPerformanceData**.
+Additionally, callback functionality has been integrated using the `IDataMessageListener` interface to allow real-time handling of performance data.
+To achieve this, two new class-scoped variables have been introduced within **SystemPerformanceManager**: `locationID` to store the device’s location, retrieved from the configuration file, and `dataMsgListener` to manage callbacks.
+The `handleTelemetry()` method was modified to capture **CPU and memory utilization** values and store them within a new `SystemPerformanceData` instance, which is then passed to the `handleSystemPerformanceMessage()` method if a listener is registered. `setDataMessageListener()` method was also implemented to enable future callback support.
+Integration test **SystemPerformanceManagerTest** was successful executed.

 ### Code Repository and Branch